-This questionnaire will help determine competency gaps for Regulatory Bodies.
+This questionnaire would help in determining competence gaps for Regulatory Bodies.
 The information will then be used in formulating training programmes and strategies to develop competent human resources.

-To complete this questionnaire for a given position, please read the definitions of the relevant competencies as indicated in Table 1, above, and the criteria for rating of the existing and required KSAs for each competency.
-Then, fill the right-most two columns of the matrix, indicating Needed Competency Level and Existing Competency Level by entering L for Low, M for Medium, H for High or NA for Not Applicable in the respective cells.
+To complete this questionnaire for a given position, please read the definitions of the relevant competences as indicated in Table 1, above, and the criteria for rating of the existing and required KSAs for each competence.
+Then, fill the right-most two columns of the matrix, indicating Needed Competence Level and Existing Competence Level by entering L for Low, M for Medium, H for High or NA for Not Applicable in the respective cells.